HaoZhang990127/TECA/README.md

 # TECA
-Offical code of TECA: Text-Guided Generation and Editing of Compositional 3D Avatars
+Official code of TECA: Text-Guided Generation and Editing of Compositional 3D Avatars The official code is coming soon.